airbytehq/airbyte/docs/integrations/sources/amazon-ads.md

 4. Click `Authenticate your Amazon Ads account`.
 5. Log in and Authorize to the Amazon account.
 6. Select **Region** to pull data from **North America (NA)**, **Europe (EU)**, **Far East (FE)**.
 See [docs](https://advertising.amazon.com/API/docs/en-us/info/api-overview#api-endpoints) for more details.
-7. **Report Wait Timeout** is the maximum number of minutes the connector waits for the generation of a report for streams `Brands Reports`, `Brand Video Reports`, `Display Reports`, `Products Reports`.
-8. **Report Generation Maximum Retries** is the maximum number of attempts the connector tries to generate a report for streams `Brands Reports`, `Brand Video Reports`, `Display Reports`, `Products Reports`.
-9. **Start Date (Optional)** is used for generating reports starting from the specified start date.
+7. **Start Date (Optional)** is used for generating reports starting from the specified start date.
 Should be in YYYY-MM-DD format and not more than 60 days in the past.
 If not specified today's date is used.
 The date is treated in the timezone of the processed profile.
-10. **Profile IDs (Optional)** you want to fetch data for.
+8. **Profile IDs (Optional)** you want to fetch data for.
 See [docs](https://advertising.amazon.com/API/docs/en-us/concepts/authorization/profiles) for more details.
-11. Click `Set up source`.
+9. Click `Set up source`.

 **For Airbyte Open Source:**